lerrrii/glowing-waddle/apps/jackett-vpn/metadata/description.md

 1. Generate a private key from your VPN provider
 2. Enter the private key in the configuration form
 3. Choose your preferred server countries (comma-separated)

+## Enhanced Security Features

+This Jackett-VPN package includes several security enhancements:

+### DNS Protection
+When enabled, this ensures all DNS queries are sent through encrypted DNS-over-TLS to prevent DNS leaks.

+### Ad Blocking
+Optional DNS-level ad blocking that filters requests to known advertising domains.
+This can help reduce ads without requiring browser extensions.

+### Surveillance Blocking
+Optional DNS-level filtering that blocks requests to known tracking and telemetry services, enhancing your privacy while browsing.

+### Firewall Protection
+Enables a strict firewall that only allows traffic through the VPN tunnel, preventing any accidental leaks of your real IP address.

 ## Documentation
 For advanced configuration options, please refer to: